coopbri/halo/docs/docs/guides/developer-guide/migrations/index.md

 :::caution
 TypeORM will attempt to run each migration inside a transaction.
 This means that if one of the migration commands fails, then the entire transaction will be rolled back to its original state.

-_However_ this is **not supported by MySQL / MariaDB**.
-This means that when using MySQL or MariaDB, errors in your migration script could leave your database in a broken or inconsistent state.
-Therefore it is **critical** that you first create a backup of your database before running a migration.

 You can read more about this issue in [typeorm/issues/7054](https://github.com/typeorm/typeorm/issues/7054)
 :::